KenjiTakahashi/mpdecimate_trim/README.md

 The `--vaapi` option enables [VA-API](https://trac.ffmpeg.org/wiki/Hardware/VAAPI) based hardware accelerated transcoding.
 Note that the script does not check whether supplied input and/or available GPU are capable of performing the transcode, if they are not the process will fail.

 The `--vaapi-decimate` option enables VA-API based hardware accelerated decimate filter.
 If the optional device path is supplied, this device will be used.
 Otherwise, it will attempt to use device specified with `--vaapi` option.
 If neither device is specified, the script will fail.
 Note that on some older versions of `ffmpeg` this might fail even if VA-API transcoding works, not sure why.
-I have only tested this with `>=4.4.1`.
+I have only tested this with `ffmpeg>=4.4.1`.

+The `--videotoolbox` option enables Apple Video Toolbox based hardware accelerated transcoding.
+Note that this is super fast, but usually produces much bigger files than the CPU encoder.
+Only works on Apple Silicon machines and requires `ffmpeg>=4.4`.

+The `--videotoolbox-decimate` option enables Apple Video Toolbox based hardware accelerated decimate filter.
+Note that it is often much slower than the CPU version, use only if extensive CPU use is undesirable.
+Only works on Apple Silicon machines and requires `ffmpeg>=4.4`.

 # vs_decimate?